mongodb/helm-charts/charts/atlas-operator/README.md

 ## Prerequisites

-If required, you can install the Atlas Custom Resource Definitions [Helm Chart](../atlas-operator-crds/) separatelly or as a dependency of this Chart.
+If required, you can install the Atlas Custom Resource Definitions [Helm Chart](../atlas-operator-crds/) separately or as a dependency of this Chart.

 If the `atlas-operator-crds` Helm chart has been installed already, or if you don't want to install the CRDs (because you have already installed them), then